Inmate Advocacy Project

 TEP is currently working with the Department of Corrections in 3 states, and we’re working hard to expand our reach.
 If you know a Trans* person who is incarcerated and needs help, please reach out to [email protected]

 The idea for TEP’s Pen Pal Project was conceived after we noticed that almost all of our incarcerated clients mentioned a desire to have someone in their life who could be affirming and supportive.
 We heard that call and spent 5 months building a pen pal project that launched on September 1st, 2021.
-We now have over 100 people signed up to write letters to incarcerated Trans* folks!

 If you’re interested in signing up to be a pen pal for an incarcerated Trans* person, click the link below